-Venture Trust outreach staff continue to provide personal development and wellbeing support by phone and digital platforms.
+Venture Trust staff continue to provide personal development and wellbeing support through face to face and small group interactions, as well as by phone and digital platforms.
 We are also actively seeking support to combat ‘data poverty’ for people with limited means to buy airtime or who usually rely on public wi-fi.

 Reduced social contact, self-isolation and disruption of services is having a disproportionate effect on people who were already in need of our support.
 We are using our expertise in personal development and coaching to offer support with:

 - Wellbeing – managing being at home, structure, routines and relationships with others.

 - Dealing with social isolation – resilience and self-care, helpful resources.
 Signposting to local and national support and additional services.

 - Personal development – we will continue to work on meta skills development, self-awareness and goal setting with additional support aimed at those looking for further training and progression to employment.

 At Venture Trust we are prepared to adapt the delivery of our outdoor personal development services for the people we support.

 In line with Government and public health guidelines, we have developed a programme format that is compatible with varying levels of COVID-19 related restrictions.
 We’ve focused on designing delivery for small groups of participants within their local authority restrictions – so minimising travel, transmission risks, adhering to best practice and the Scottish Government’s guidance in these areas whilst retaining our unique approach to training and engagement.